Best Wifi Thermostat [TOP 7]

-Unlike many other programmable thermostats the Sensi supports four-stage heating.
+Unlike many other programmable thermostats, the Sensi supports four-stage heating.
 Its options also include two-stage cooling.
-The unit comes with seven-day scheduling option, humidity sensor, geofencing, weather information, and away settings.
+The unit comes with a seven-day scheduling option, humidity sensor, geofencing, weather information, and away settings.
 It’s lightyears ahead of your traditional thermostat.

 The Sensi can also be controlled from anywhere with an app that is compatible with Android and iOS smartphones.
 This is very useful when you forget to set the thermostat to away mode or when you need to end the away mode earlier.
 The unit can also be connected to smart home platforms via Wink and Apple HomeKit.